wayneluke/vb_cl_tools/readme.md

 ## My Setup

-My current setup is:
+These scripts are developed and tested on the following platform.

-- Operating System: MacOS 15
+- Operating System: macOS 15
+- Package Manager: Homebrew 4.4.0
 - Primary Shell: ZSH 5.9
 - bash Shell: 3.2.57
 - Apache 2.4.62